Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Aasimar in Exandria.md

 ## Aasimar

-The light of the gods still shines upon Exandria, even from behind the Divine Gate.
+The light of the gods still shines upon [[Exandria]], even from behind the [[Divine Gate]].
 Aasimar are the purest expression of that divine light as it burns within every mortal soul, for the souls of those blessed with an angelic ancestor blaze brighter than any other.
 Even rarer than the tieflings with whom they share a commonality of ancestry, aasimar are mortal, and yet are understood to be destined for a grander cosmic purpose than others around them.
 In every culture across the continent of [[Wildemount]], the birth of an aasimar is seen as a blessing and a portent.

 Aasimar who can bear the burden of their destiny become champions of noble causes, and encourage others to walk always in the light.
 More often than not, however, an aasimar saddled with a vague destiny and the grand aspirations of their clan ultimately falls from grace, their inner light succumbing to shadow.